 This course will provide the student with a foundation on which to establish their coaching skills.
-The course will touch on foundational topics and skills in coaching including but not exclusive to: recruitment and team selection, practice- planning and drill selection, technical skill instruction and skill error detection/correction, biomechanics, nutrition, skill acquisition, and safety management.
-This course will also provide some practical experience of coaching sessions and qualify students for NCCP Level #1 accreditation.
+The course will touch on foundational topics and skills in coaching including but not exclusive to: recruitment and team selection, practice-planning and drill selection, technical skill instruction and skill error detection/correction, biomechanics, nutrition, skill acquisition, and safety management.
+This course will also provide some practical experience of coaching sessions.

-Notes: This course does not fulfill a Science elective in any program.
+Note: This course does not fulfill a Science elective in any program.
 This course can only apply as Open Elective in any program.